Andy Mooney

-Andrew "Andy" P. Mooney (born 1955) is the CEO of Fender Musical Instruments Corporation and former chairman of Disney Consumer Products (DCP).
+Andrew P. Mooney (born 1955) is the CEO of Fender Musical Instruments Corporation and former chairman of Disney Consumer Products (DCP).
 Mooney joined the Walt Disney Company as president of DCP in December 1999 and was promoted to chairman in May 2003.
 Vertical businesses under Mooney's leadership and the DCP umbrella were The Baby Einstein Company, Disney Publishing Worldwide and newly re-acquired retail chain The Disney Store.
 He is credited with pioneering the $45 billion Disney Princess franchise.

 Early life

-Andy Mooney is a native of Whitburn, UK, United Kingdom and is the son of a miner.
+Andy Mooney is a native of Whitburn, West Lothian, United Kingdom and is the son of a miner.
 He holds an Accounting Certificate in the UK.

 He played the electric guitar in various bands during and after high school in hopes of becoming a professional musician.
 He was a semi-professional musician through his 20s until he moved to the United States from the UK.

 Career

 Prior to Disney, Mooney spent 20 years with Nike, Inc. Originally joining Nike's United Kingdom division as chief financial officer, he transitioned to marketing in 1982, holding several senior positions before becoming chief marketing officer for Nike in the United States in 1994.
 Immediately prior to joining DCP, Mooney was chief marketing officer and head of Nike's $3 billion Global Apparel organization with additional responsibilities for worldwide marketing strategies for the Nike and Jordan brands.
 He led the reorganization of Nike's brand marketing activities and introduced new advertising strategies.